rummelsworth/hungarian_method/README.md

 testing.
 Finally, there is a very basic testing program contained in `hm_test.cc`.

+This implementation was _not_ designed as a reusable library, with qualities like API user-friendliness and performance in mind.
+The purpose of development was didactic, to produce as close a correct analog as possible of the Figure 11-2 pseudocode.

-> The source was originally written in ANSI C to be compiled with a plain `gcc`
-> command line, but has since been updated (with very few changes) to compile as
-> a Visual C++ project in Visual Studio 2017.
+The source was originally written in ANSI C to be compiled with a plain `gcc` command line, but has since been updated (with very few changes) to compile as a Visual C++ project in Visual Studio 2017.

 ## Motivation